yyong-brs/learn-kubernetes/chapter8.md

 Jobs are a great tool to have in your pocket.
 They’re perfect for anything compute intensive or IO intensive, where you want to make sure a process completes but don’t mind when.
 You can even submit Jobs from your own application—a web app running in Kubernetes has access to the Kubernetes API server, and it can create Jobs to run work for users.

 ![图8.13](.\images\Figure8.13.png)

-​											**Figure 8.13 Jobs can run multiple Pods from the same spec that each process different workloads.**
+<center>图 8.13 Jobs can run multiple Pods from the same spec that each process different workloads</center>

 ​	The real power of Jobs is that they run in the context of the cluster, so they have all the cluster resources available to them.
 Back to the Postgres example, we can run a database-backup process in a Job, and the Pod it runs can access the Pods in the StatefulSet or the PVCs, depending on what it needs to do.
 That takes care of the nurturing aspect of these data-intensive apps, but those Jobs need to be run regularly, which is where the CronJob comes in.
 The CronJob is a Job controller, which creates Jobs on a regular schedule.
 Figure 8.14 shows the workflow.

 ​	CronJob specs include a Job spec, so you can do anything in a CronJob that you can do in a Job, including running multiple completions in parallel.
 The schedule for running the Job uses the Linux Cron format, which lets you express everything from simple “every minute” or “every day” schedules to more complex “at 4 a.m. and 6 a.m. every Sunday” routines.
 Listing 8.6 shows part of the CronJob spec for running database backups.

 ![图8.14](.\images\Figure8.14.png)

-​						**Figure 8.14 CronJobs are the ultimate owner of the Job Pods, so everything can be removed with cascading deletes.**
+<center>图 8.14 CronJobs are the ultimate owner of the Job Pods, so everything can be removed with cascading deletes</center>

 **Listing 8.6	todo-db-backup-cronjob.yaml, a CronJob for database backups**